gregory-ledenev/java-class-extension/doc/aspects.md

 ```

 #### Altering
 It is possible to remove already defined aspects using the `remove()` method specifying which types of advices should be removed.
-To remove specific advices only - specify them with identifiers and then use that identifiers in `remove()` methods.
+To remove specific advices only — specify them with identifiers and then use that identifier in `remove()` methods.

 ```java
 dynamicClassExtension.aspectBuilder().